-There are some great reasons to allow pets in your rental units… and some risks.
-What are the pros and cons of allowing pets?
-Are cats better to allow than dogs?
+There are some great reasons to allow pets in your rental property… and some risks.
+What are the pros and cons of allowing pets in your rental?
+Is renting to tenants with cats better than allowing dogs?
 What are the risks of each?

 Most importantly, how can you mitigate those risks as a landlord, if you do allow dogs or cats?

 Glad you asked!
 We put together a handy-dandy infographic to help you set your own landlord pet policy, and because, well, who doesn’t love a fun infographic?

 Over two-thirds – 68% – of US households own a pet, for a total of roughly 85 million households.
 Of those, 60.2 million households have at least one dog, and 47.1 million households own a cat.